 In a clinical trial, doctors collect information as the patient receives treatment.
 Each study has rules about who can and cannot participate.
 These rules apply to things such as age, sex or type of cancer.

 The Three Phases of Clinical Trials

-Phase II Clinical Trials: These trials often involve new drugs applied to different types of diseases with the goal of determining the areas of greatest effectiveness.
-During this phase, patients continue to be monitored closely in order to uncover any unexpected or undesirable side effects.
+Phase II Clinical Trials: These trials involve new drugs applied to different types of diseases.
+The goal is to find the areas of greatest effectiveness.
+During this phase, patients are monitored closely.
+This will uncover any unexpected or undesirable side effects.

-Phase III Clinical Trials: These trials utilize drugs that have already passed through earlier patient trials and are compared with standard treatments.
-Only those treatments felt to be safe, effective and potentially superior to the standard are tested.
+Phase III Clinical Trials: These trials use drugs that have passed through earlier patient trials.
+The treatment is compared with standard treatments.
+Only treatments felt to be safe, effective and potentially superior to the standard are tested.